Previous Membership handbooks can be found below:

 - Following receipt of notification under paragraph 15(a) or otherwise, a member may resign his or her membership in accordance with paragraph 28.
 Such resignation requests must be notified at least 10 working days in advance of the due date for the membership subscription fee to avoid such fee being taken in accordance with paragraph 16.

-- In taking payment for any membership renewal fees, the Chartered College of Teaching will charge the credit card, debit card or direct debit details that the member used to pay for membership upon joining.
+- In taking payment for any membership renewal fees, the Chartered College of Teaching will charge the credit card, debit card or direct debit details that the member used to pay for membership upon joining (subject to any subsequent changes notified to the Chartered College).
 If the member would like to update payment details, pay via an alternative method, permanently delete personal data, or does not consent to being charged this amount, the member must let the Chartered College of Teaching know immediately.
 The member must contact the Chartered College of Teaching in writing at email@example.com.
 It is the member’s responsibility to ensure that details are up-to-date and are accurate to the best of their knowledge.

 - The Chartered College of Teaching does not store or use payment details for any other purpose than for the annual membership renewal fee.